How Parkland students feel about their mandatory clear backpacks

 (CNN)Survivors of a school shooting in Parkland, Florida, returned from spring break Monday to new security measures that some students said made them feel like they were in prison.

 Marjory Stoneman Douglas students encountered security barriers and bag check lines as they entered campus Monday morning.

-Inside the school, administrators handed out the students' newest mandatory accessory: a see-through backpack much like the ones required at some stadiums and arenas, and an identification badge they must wear at all times.
+Inside the school, administrators handed out the students' newest mandatory accessories: a see-through backpack much like the ones required at some stadiums and arenas, and an identification badge they must wear at all times.

-The bags were yet another a stark reminder of how much had changed since a former student stormed the hallways on February 14, gunning down 17 people, junior Kai Koerber said.
+The bags were yet another stark reminder of how much had changed since a former student stormed the hallways on February 14, gunning down 17 people, junior Kai Koerber said.

 First, students lost their classmates and teachers.
 Now, with the bags, they're sacrificing their privacy for what he and others consider an ineffective security measure.

 "It's difficult, we all now have to learn how to deal with not only the loss of our friends, but now our right to privacy.
 My school was a place where everyone felt comfortable, it was a home away from home, and now that home has been destroyed," he said.